 A dedicated IP exclusively belongs to a particular user or sender.
 The consumer of a dedicated email IP has all the control of email reputation.
 As the name describes, dedicated IP is not shared with anybody.
 So you manage and maintain the quality yourself.

 Shared Vs. Dedicated IP

 It is not guaranteed that sending emails with a dedicated email IP, will be land directly into the inboxes.
 That is a complicated process.
 You have a whole list of things you need to follow.
 It’s difficult, but not impossible.

 In a business or as an email marketer conveying email campaigns to a big group of individuals.
 You will want that your emails will land directly into the inboxes rather than the spam folder.
 Dedicated email IP is the thing that reduces the chance of your email landing into the spam boxes.

 With a new set-up, it is essential to fabricate a decent reputation with ISPs.
 If you want to get the status as a safe sender, then you should tune-up your dedicated email IP.
 It is a procedure of conveying smaller volumes of email and afterward expanding the volume step by step.
 The process continues for some time (days or maybe weeks) until the IP is warmed up, ready to handle the full volume.

-Work on an IP tune-up timetable and step by step expand your email marketing campaigns’ number of receivers.
-According to a rundown list of elements, the agenda may vary, mailing list cleanliness, status for the site and email domain, spam queries, email text, subscribers’ engagements, and so on.
+Work on an IP tune-up timetable and step by step to expand your email marketing campaigns’ number of receivers.
+According to an email list of elements, the agenda may vary, mailing list cleanliness, status for the site and email domain, spam queries, email text, subscribers’ engagements, and so on.

 Attempt to focus on the most active users first.